-3 credit hours Prerequisites: MBA 540 - Managerial Economics, MBA 560 - Financial and Managerial Accounting, MBA 565 - Marketing, and MBA 570 - Corporate Finance
+3 credit hours Prerequisites: MBA 540 - Managerial Economics, MBA 560 - Financial and Managerial Accounting, MBA 565 - Marketing, and MBA 570 - Corporate Finance economies around the world.

-Entrepreneurship and the entrepreneurial process are now, and will continue to be, the major economic force driving the national economies around the world.
 At the heart of this movement are men and women who demonstrate the courage to undertake the creation and management of new business ventures.
 Across the globe millions of new businesses are formed each year.
 Those individuals who possess the spirit of entrepreneurial leadership will lead the economic revolution that has proven to repeatedly raise the standard of living for people everywhere.
 In this class, students will be introduced to the essential components of entrepreneurship and the critical knowledge needed to start and manage a new business venture.